YumaPro Docker User Guide

 Note

 It is important to stop the netconfd-pro server before cloning the image.
 If this is not done the clone snapshot will try restarting the server and fail as the PID file used by the server is already in use.
-This may also apply to other applications you masy have installed that are running at the time the snapshot is taken.
+This may also apply to other applications installed that are running at the time the snapshot is taken.

 Note